$L^p$ cohomology and Hodge decomposition for ALE manifolds: Hodge-Sobolev decompositions

 \section{$L^p$ Hodge-Sobolev decompositions}

 In this section, we consider in some sense the strongest possible $L^p$ Hodge decompositions, that we call $L^p$ {\em Hodge-Sobolev} decompositions.
 For that, we denote $\dot{W}^{1,p}(\Lambda^kM)$ the homogeneous Sobolev space, that is the closure of $C_c^\infty(\Lambda^kM)$ under the norm $||\nabla \omega||_{L^p}$.
-Here, $\nabla$ is the natural Levi-Civit\`a connection on tensors.
+Here, $\nabla$ is the natural Levi-Civita connection on tensors.

 \begin{Def} {\em We say that the $L^p$ {\em Hodge-Sobolev decomposition} holds for forms of degree $k$, if every $\omega\in L^p(\Lambda^kM)$ writes in a unique way

 with $\alpha\in \dot{W}^{1,p}(\Lambda^{k-1}M)$, $\beta\in \dot{W}^{1,p}(\Lambda^{k-1}M)$ and $\eta\in\ker_{L^p}(\Delta_k)$, and moreover the following estimates hold: